dmbarbour/glas/docs/GlasCLI.md

 ## Value References

-The '--run' and '--extract' commands must reference values in the Glas module system.
-However, it isn't necessary to reference arbitrary values, just enough to support user-defined commands and early development.
+The '--run' and '--extract' commands reference values in the Glas module system.

-        ValueRef = ModuleRef ComponentPath
+        ValueRef = (ModuleRef)(ComponentPath)
         ModuleRef = LocalModule | GlobalModule
         LocalModule = './'Word
         GlobalModule = Word
         ComponentPath = ('.'Word)*
         Word = WFrag('-'WFrag)*
-        WFrag = [a-z][a-z0-9]
+        WFrag = [a-z][a-z0-9]*

-A value reference starts by identifying a specific module, local or global.
-Global modules are folders found by searching GLAS_PATH environment variable, while local modules identify files or subfolders within the current working directory.
-The specified module is compiled to a Glas value.

-A subcomponent of the module's value may then be indicated by dotted path.
-This path is limited to simple null-terminated text labels.
-There is no attempt to generalize, at least not for the built-in commands.

-User-defined commands can feasibly extended the ValueRef mini-language.
-However, I think it's usually better to put any desired logic into the module system where it's accessible, rather than embedded in external scripts.
+A global module is a subfolder found based on configuration of the glas command line, e.g. via GLAS_PATH environment variable.
+A local module is a file or subfolder in the current working directory.
+The component path allows limited selection of fields from record values.

+These value references are highly constrained, e.g. there is no option to slice a list.
+However, this concern is greatly mitigated by *Application Macros*.

+## Environment Variables

+Proposed environment variables:

+* **GLAS_DATA** - a folder for content-addressed storage, persistent memoization cache, the shared database, or extended configurations.
+If unspecified, defaults to a user-specific folder such as `~/.glas`.
+* **GLAS_PATH** - search path for global modules.
+Follows OS conventions for PATH environment variables.
+Global modules must be subfolders found on this path.

+Configuration within GLAS_DATA may extend, override, and deprecate environment variables.
+But this is still useful as a list of features we might want to configure.

 ## Extracting Binaries